anzaika/go.vim/readme.txt

 ========================================================
-This is a full copy of vim syntax files supplied with go
+This is a full copy of vim syntax files supplied with go Put here for ease of use with bundler
 ========================================================

 Vim syntax highlighting for Go (http://golang.org)